jeff-ewers/a-star-cli/README.md

 ## Overview

-This project implements the [A* (A-star) pathfinding algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) with a command-line interface.
+This demo project implements the [A* (A-star) pathfinding algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) with a command-line interface.
 It generates a random grid with obstacles and finds the shortest path between two points using the A* algorithm.
 The application visualizes the grid and the found path in the console.

 ## Features